joseppbenvenuto/Food_And_Service_Restaurant_Recommendation_Engine/README.md

 1) Descriptive Statistics - used for preliminary data exploration.
 2) Topic Modeling - Used to cluster reviews by their context
-3) Single Value Decomposition (SVD) - used to create 2 restaurant recommendation engines basis all standards or food standards
+3) singular Value Decomposition (SVD) - used to create 2 restaurant recommendation engines basis all standards or food standards

 ## Results